What Tile Is Best To Pair With A Subway Tile?

 For a touch of classic elegance and timeless sophistication, consider pairing your subway tiles with basketweave tiles.
 These tiles, typically square-shaped and interlocking to create a woven basket pattern, add a layer of texture and visual interest to your design.
 The basketweave pattern offers a subtle nod to traditional craftsmanship, evoking a sense of history and timeless style.

-Basketweave tiles offer a wide range of color options to complement your existing design scheme.
+Basketweave tiles also offer a wide range of color options to complement your existing design scheme.
 Opt for neutral tones for a classic look, or explore bolder colors to create a more modern statement.
-Their durability makes them suitable for various applications, including floors (especially in matte or textured finishes for better slip resistance) and shower floors.
+The durability of porcelain options, in particular, makes them suitable for various applications including shower floors (especially in matte or textured finishes for better slip resistance).
 Additionally, they can be used on accent walls to add a touch of visual interest and texture, or incorporated into backsplashes for a unique and timeless look.

 Marble Subway Tiles